 When not serving those on the inside, Chaplain Simmons enjoys reading and playing Sudoku and visiting friends in the hospital and rehab.
 He is married and has three adult children, two daughters and one son – and grandchildren.

-We are so glad to welcome him back to GraceInside!!!
+We are so glad Chaplain Simmons continues to be a valuable part of GraceInside!!!